LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/Developing/toolbelt.md

 **Sample Result**

 The method collects every message which contains a keyword in an array.
-It retrieves a timestamp, the information who sent the message and adds a tag because of which keyword the message has been selected.
-If one message contains more than one keyword it will appear as often in the array. (s. example underneath)
+It retrieves a timestamp, information on who sent the message and adds a tag detailing the keyword for which the message has been selected.
+If one message contains more than one keyword it will appear as often in the array. (see example underneath)

 | Attribute     | Description                                                                          | Type/Value |
 | :------------ | :----------------------------------------------------------------------------------- | :--------- |